-The control indicates the status of start-up process.
+The control displays the startup status.
 When the control has completed all tests and initializations, it switches to Machine mode of operation.
 The tool display shows the tool that was last used.
 If errors are encountered during system startup, the control displays the error symbol on the screen.
 You can check these error messages as soon as the system is ready.

-Further information: "Error messages", Page 82
+Further information: "Error messages", Page 68